phronmophobic/pushtoy/README.md

 # lein-pushtoy

 A Leiningen plugin to make deploying clojure apps to an existing servers simple.
+Not meant for "production", but great for side projects.

 ## Usage